2csqd2/2csqd2.github.io/journal.md

 ### 7/6/2020
 I woke up at about 6:00 am and went to work at 7:00am, everyone was still asleep.
 I worked 11 hours do I got home at about 6:15pm.
 I made spagehtti and meatballs for dinner and asked the kids about their class work for the day.
 Everyone seemed to be fine with the routine.

+### 7/7/2020
+I woke up at about 4:30 so Icould get to work early and back home at 11:30 so LAchelle could go into her office for the afternoon.
+I helped reorganize an area for Harper to do her dance class (she was the only one virtual this week, as everyone else went into the studio).
+Lachelle ended up bringing home mexican food after she left work for the kids dinner.

+### 7/8/2020
+I went to work at 6 am and came back home at 3:30pm so that I could start the grill for HArper's party this evening (a Hawaiian Luau).